Reihar/get-windows-software/README.md

 By the way, if you want to contribute to the project, feel free to ask or send pull requests.

+Oh, and don't worry about the license.
+Thanks to the WTFPL, you can do absolutely what you want with this list.

 #Internet
 ##Web Browsers